FilipDominec/python-meep-utils/README.md

 #### example_current_driven_homogenisation
 Using `cdh.py`, `plot_cdh.py`, computes and plots data for current-driven homogenization; compares them with those obtained from s-parameters

+#### example_angle_frequency_scan
+Sets up both the source and the monitor planes such that they have a growing phase in space (done simply by harmonic modulation of the source amplitude).
+This way, an oblique wave is excited and recorded.
+Using arccosine, the angle can be computed from our knowledge of the frequency and the transverse component of the wavevector.
+By several time-domain simulations with different transverse wavevectors, we can efficiently build a 2D map of angle- and frequency-dependent reflectance of a sample.

 #### example_ringdown_cylindrical_cavity
 The simulation in `cylindrical_cavity.py` defines a metallic cylindrical cavity, excites the field by a short pulsed source, and analyzes the ringdown to search for all modes.